gitlzzz/ATLAS/docs/source/input_active_learning.md

   - Possible values are: `bulk`, `surface`, `cluster`.

 - {alt}`kspacing`:
   - **Description**: K-spacing settings for different phases or default value.
+The k-spacing values will be applied on a per-phase basis, according to the keys added to the dictionary which must match phases in the database.
+The `MDB_DEFAULT` key can be used to set a default k-spacing value for all phases not explicitly listed.
   - **Type**: `(optional, dict)`
   - **Example**: